 Location: Underway to French Guyana

-Over 4000 nautical miles have been crossed since we departed in Cape Town and the bonds and memories that are forming will last a lifetime.
-It is great to see the smiling faces on the students as we complete another huge milestone in the trip.
+Over 4000 nautical miles have been crossed since we departed in Cape Town, and the bonds and memories that are forming will last a lifetime.
+It is great to see the smiling faces on the students as we complete another huge milestone on the trip.
 On to the next one, finally being in the Caribbean.